cinghie/wordpress-starter-pack/wp-content/plugins/wp-rest-api-authentication/README.txt

 2. Unzip and upload the `wp-rest-api-authentication` directory to your `/wp-content/plugins/` directory.
 3. Activate WordPress REST API Authentication from your Plugins page.

-We do provide the curl and postman requests format to make WordPress REST APIs call like /posts, /users etc. [https://developers.miniorange.com/docs/rest-api-authentication/wordpress/rest-api-authentication Developer Documentation]

 == Privacy ==